YaShock/YaShock.github.io/index.md

 ## Projects

+#### IsoEngine
+It is an on-going 2D isometric game engine project mostly for educational purposes.
+It's aim is to provide a lightweight 2D engine written in modern C++.
+Currently it uses SFML but it will be swapped for Vulkan.
+<i class="fab fa-github"></i> [IsoEngine](https://github.com/metricengine/IsoEngine)

+#### Earley parser generator
+I have written a parser generator in Python which generates an Earley parser from a grammar.
+The grammar description is based on EBNF and is extended to include semantics in form of arbitrary Python functions.
+<i class="fab fa-github"></i> [EarleyParser](https://github.com/YaShock/EarleyParser)

-#### Formulator
+#### Color generator
-A mathematical expression parser with advanced in-built formulas.
-It was written in C++ using Qt. github.com/YaShock/Formulator
+An application that can generate perceptually uniform palettes using CIE LCH(uv) space.
+It is based on the paper "Synthesis of color palettes" by MWH Martijn Wijffelaars.
+It was written in C++ using wxWidgets.
+<i class="fab fa-github"></i> [color-generator](https://github.com/YaShock/color-generator)

 #### Neural network
 A simple implementation of neural network in C++ program.
-The network includes gradient check and dropout. github.com/YaShock/neural-network-cpp
+The network includes gradient check and dropout.

-#### Text analyzing system with natural language interface
-For my thesis I wrote a text analyzing tool that integrates Elasticsearch, an ontology, and R functions to manipulate uploaded documents.
-The system provides a RESTful service and a natural language interface for those operations. github.com/YaShock/Thesis

-#### Earley parser generator
-I have written a parser generator in Python which generates an Earley parser from a grammar.
-The grammar description is based on EBNF and is extended to include semantics in form of arbitrary Python functions. github.com/YaShock/EarleyParser

-#### Graphics assignment
-A rolling sphere inside a torus with procedural textures and 2 moving light sources.
-Written in C++ using OpenGL with glut.
+<i class="fab fa-github"></i> [NeuralNetwork](https://github.com/YaShock/NeuralNetwork)

 #### Task manager
-I have worked on a task manager application to gain experience in full-stack development.
-Backend uses Flask for REST and SQLAlchemy for database, and a dedicated front-end is implemented with Vue.js.
+A simple task manager project used for my own purposes.
+It is built using Flask and it's hosted on Heroku.
+<i class="fab fa-github"></i> [Produsys](https://github.com/YaShock/Produsys)

+#### 2D Tower Defense Game
+A 2D tile based tower defense game.
+It was written as a short project for university in Java.
+<i class="fab fa-github"></i> [Tower-Defense](https://github.com/YaShock/Tower-Defense)

 ## Education